A Tree for Everyone

 • Community engagement, research, site surveys and planting plans required as part of developing and designing a tree planting project.

-The assessment panel will consider reasonable requests for funding to cover project costs.
+The assessment panel will consider reasonable requests for funding to cover core project costs.

 Applicants must agree to maintain the trees for a minimum of three years.